jamplate/processor/README.md

 ## Why `#with name:name package:package`?
  becouse `#with` accepts array of pairs of `string:logic`, and referencing the variable `name` and `package` will make `#with` change its behaviour depending on witch file it is on.

+## How to invoke
+ It could be invoked with the gradle plug (still not completed).
+ Or it could be invoked using the class `org.jamplate.Jamplate`.